maxim-saplin/hyperlink_button/GOAL.md

 - Utilize headless browsing to check what is being rendered by streamlit

 Constrains:
+- ALL WORK DONE AND TESTED IN DOCKER CONTAINER: prep image, mount repo there, use docker as snadbox, do not run any CLI commands against host beyond what is necessary to prep/interact with docker
+- DO NOT UPDATE ANY FILES BY YOURSELF until it's some minor fix not worth delegation, always rely on subagents
 - Use uv and Python 3.13 for development
 - Use only the most recent versions of libraries, i.e. never hardcode versions in pyproject.toml, install via uv the most recent versions
 - Only use docker for runtime checks, run and inspect the app inside container, use CLI via docker